St. Maarten and St. Martin Restaurants

 Regardless of whether you choose St. Maarten Dutch Side restaurants, St. Martin French Side restaurants, Grand Case restaurants, Cupecoy restaurants at Starz Casino (formerly Atlantis), Philipsburg restaurants, Simpson Bay restaurants, or Dawn Beach restaurants, you'll quickly get the point: great dining abounds on St. Maarten and St. Martin.

 There was a time when most of the island's most renowned restaurants were in Grand Case, on the northwest coast of French St. Martin.
-They are still there and they're as incredible as ever, but during the last 10 years they've been getting huge competition from the Dutch Side, particularly in the Simpson Bay and Cupecoy areas, and in Dawn Beach / Oyster Pond.
+Many are still there and they're as incredible as ever, but during the last 12 years they've been getting huge competition from the Dutch Side, particularly in the Simpson Bay and Cupecoy areas, and in Dawn Beach / Oyster Pond.
 In fact, some of the top chefs / restaurant owners from Grand Case and Marigot have now moved to Simpson Bay or Cupecoy.
 You'll still want to have dinners in Grand Case, but plan to explore Dutch Side restaurants deeply -- dining there is extraordinary and you will not be disappointed.

 This page is updated frequently, so bookmark us and come back soon. *ALWAYS* tell the restaurateur you read about them on our site.
 This page was heavily updated 3/13/2017.